kylburns89/sn-togetherai-tools/README.md

 ## Usecase

 Since ServiceNow's Now Assist product is unavailable in PDIs, this allows for testing of GenAI responses using together.ai's library of serverless endpoint models.
 Note that this application is primarily for testing or demonstration purposes.
-I cannot guarantee you won't encounter any bugs, and the application is provided as-is without support.
-Though, I will be happy to answer any questions and would love feedback!
+I cannot guarantee you won't encounter any bugs, and the application is provided as-is without support, though, I will be happy to answer any questions and would love feedback!
 Just send me a DM on Linkedin. https://www.linkedin.com/in/kyleburnswi/

 ## Together AI - Run AI with an API